sportsdunia logo

 5. Bugti Stadium | Quetta | 20,000 Capacity

 Bugti Stadium, known as the Racecourse Ground, is a cricket ground in Quetta.
-The first recorded match on the ground was played on 29 October 1954; before that, it was a racecourse ground.
 It was used as a venue for a One-Day International match between Pakistan and Zimbabwe in October 1996.
 Between 1954 and 2008, the ground hosted 22 first-class matches.
+The stadium has a seating capacity of 20,000.

-With a seating capacity of 20,000, it stands as the largest cricket stadium in Pakistan. served as the home ground for the Quetta Gladiators, one of the major franchises in the Pakistan Super League (PSL).
+It served as the home ground for the Quetta Gladiators, one of the major franchises in the Pakistan Super League (PSL).
 Although it has not hosted many international matches, it remains a vital part of Pakistan’s domestic cricket structure.
-It has been under reconstruction and upgrade the facility, with hopes of hosting international matches yet again.
 Saleem Malik was the star performer at this ground against Zimbabwe.

 Capacity20,000